 Most states may suspend the licenses of drivers for a variety of infractions, including a DUI conviction or driving with a suspended driver's license.
 All states also have "implied consent laws," in which motorists may obtain a driver's license with the understanding that they must comply with a breathalyzer or similar alcohol test if prompted by an officer.
 Failure to comply with a testing request by an officer usually results in an automatic suspension.

-There are a host of different scenarios in which you could get our license suspended, revoked or otherwise penalized.
-Some states of a points system - in which there are a certain number of points available to be taken away from your driver's license before it can be penalized.
-As each differs, it's important to know how the traffic laws in your state.
-And if your license is revoked or suspended for some reason, you have certain rights and procedures to follow.
+There are a host of different scenarios in which you could get your license suspended, revoked or otherwise be penalized.
+Some states have a points system -- where points may be added to your record before it can be penalized.
+Beacause each state differs, it's important to know the traffic laws in your state.
+And if your license is revoked or suspended for some reason, you have certain rights and procedures you must follow.

 Do you have more specific questions about driver's license penalties?
-Here are some of the most common questions asked about driver's license penalties to help guide you:
+Here are some of the most common questions asked about driver's license penalties:

-- What conduct could lead to license suspension?
+- What actions could lead to license suspension?

 - What if the state charges me with an offense that requires a license suspension?

-- What conduct could lead to license revocation?
+- What actions could lead to license revocation?

 - Am I entitled to notice and a hearing before the state revokes my license?